Wednesday, 5 November 2014

 4. Human error - the word was correctly given by God, but humans still had to write it and even the writers of the books of the Bible could err.
 It is for this reason that it is not good enough just to know what the Bible says, instead it is wise to know what the Word of God also says.
 The Word of God reads like a holograph and you are bound to have a take on the matter from a different angle in another verse somewhere else in the Bible.
 Take the example of Jesus when he was tempted in the desert.
 The devil tempted Him by quoting from the scriptures, but Jesus responded in every instance saying that the scriptures also says ... (here the argument of Richard Murray is very relevant); or

-5. The crux of the matter is much deeper than what appears at surface level - this will require you spending more time with God asking His Spirit (of Truth) to reveal the fullness of the matter to you.
+5. The crux of the matter is much deeper than what appears at surface level - this will require us spending more time with God asking His Spirit (of Truth) to reveal the fullness of the matter to us.

-In each of the above cases it is the best for you to allow the Holy Spirit to reveal the matter as you dig deeper.
+In each of the above cases it is best to allow the Holy Spirit to reveal the matter as we dig deeper.

 Let's take one case-in-point of such apparent contradiction: